josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/📼_Politicians_Gone_Wild/🛶_Flag_It_Yourself/📍_Postcard_List/🇬🇮_gibraltar.md

 ---

-## Why You Are Here
+## 📍 Why You Are Here

-Gibraltar is stop eight on the Flag It Yourself postcard route.
+Gibraltar is stop eight on the *Flag It Yourself* postcard route.

 Contestants may arrive believing Gibraltar is: